Integrate Components Using Visual Basic Application

 All class instances share a single MATLAB workspace and share global variables in the MATLAB files used to build the component.
 This makes properties of a COM class behave as static properties instead of instance-wise properties.

 After you have created a class instance, you can call the class methods to access the compiled MATLAB functions.
 MATLAB Compiler applies a standard mapping from the original MATLAB function syntax to the method's argument list.
-See Reference Utility Classes for a detailed description of the mapping from MATLAB functions to COM class method calls.
+For a detailed description of the mapping from MATLAB functions to COM class method calls, see Reference Utility Classes.

 When a method has output arguments, the first argument is always

-in the same order as they appear on the left side of the original MATLAB function.
+parameters listed in the same order as they appear on the left side of the original

-Next come the input parameters listed in the same order as they appear
+MATLAB function.
+Next come the input parameters listed in the same order as they

 When you pass a simple

-this case it is sufficient to dimension each output argument as a
+Variant.
+In this case it is sufficient to dimension each output

 Variant.
 When an object type (like an Excel

-is passed as an output parameter, the object reference is passed in
+Range) is passed as an output parameter, the object reference is passed

 The following examples illustrate the process of passing input and output parameters from VBA to the MATLAB Compiler component class methods.